 You created a professional development project, got it funded, and now it's time to create your Thank-You Package!
 We know these thank-yous will be a little different from previous projects, and we are here to help.

-As always, your Thank-You Package has three elements: 6 Project Photos, a Teacher Impact Letters and Student Thank-Yous.
+A Thank-You Package has three elements: 6 photos and an impact letter (our student thank-you note program is currently paused due to the COVID-19 pandemic).
 Professional development projects are a chance for us – and you – to put a new twist on the regular process our donors know and love.
 We can't wait to see what you come up with, and we'll update this page with new tips and tricks based on what you submit!

 Share a variety of photos that show your donors the impact your professional development project had on you and your students.

-Photo Ideas for Conferences, Seminars, and Workshops Projects:
+Photo Ideas for Conferences, Seminars, Webinars and Workshops Projects:

-- You in your classroom putting any new ideas into action
+- You in your in-person or virtual classroom putting any new ideas into action

 - Your classroom and students - a typical day in your class, showing the students they helped by helping you.